chore(deps): update dependency numpy to v1.26.4 #16

 The companion function

-returns the current bitgenerator being used by the singleton
+get_bit_generatorreturns the current bitgenerator being used by the singleton

-.
+RandomState.
 This is provided tosimplify restoring the original source of randomness if required.

 The preferred method to generate reproducible random numbers is to use a